-- DO NOT use the handle bars and/or front pointer as lifting points. - ALWAYS use ramps capable of supporting the weight of the saw and the operator to load and unload the saw.
-If the saw must be lifted, always use two people.
-Never attempt to lift the saw by yourself. - NEVER tip the engine to extreme angles as it may cause oil to gravitate into the cylinder head making the engine start difficult. - NEVER transport the saw to or from the job site with the blade mounted.
+- DO NOT use the handle bars and/or front pointer as lifting points. - ALWAYS use ramps capable of supporting the weight of the saw and the operator to load and unload the saw. - NEVER tip the engine to extreme angles as it may cause oil to gravitate into the cylinder head making the engine start difficult.